Agency workers, also known as temporary agency workers have an agreement with an agency to work for someone else.

 Regulation of employment agencies

 Employment agencies in Ireland are regulated by the Employment Agency Act 1971.
 Under the Act, an employment agency must have a licence to operate its business.
-Details of the application procedure and a list of licensed employment agencies (pdf) are available on the website of the Workplace Relations Commission.
+Details of the application procedure and a list of licensed employment agencies (pdf) are available on the Workplace Relations Commission’s website.